medical history and

 baby was not born in a hospital, or if you believe your baby may not have been

-tested, talk to your health professional.
+tested, talk to your doctor.
 Screening tests for hypothyroidism

 are not always accurate.
-Watch your child for
+Even if test results show no problem, watch your child for

 risk for hypothyroidism, including: